 Annually in May, the City Council shall increase the previous year's rate by up to the greater of the cost of living in the immediate San Francisco Bay Area or per capita personal income growth in the state.
 [Section 7.03.020 B]

-Berkeley Tax Dollars Subsidizing Risky Loans Anywhere in the East Bay
+Berkeley Subsidizing Risky Loans Anywhere in the East Bay

 High-Risk Lending Rejected by Other Progressive Jurisdictions

-Proponents of the Public Bank measure claim that Berkeley property taxpayers should subsidize regional business startups because big banks deem such loans as “unprofitable or risky.”
+Proponents of the Public Bank measure insist Berkeley property taxpayers should subsidize regional business startups because big banks deem such loans as “unprofitable or risky.”
 However, this measure will prioritize extremely high risk ventures:

 Businesses too small to secure traditional financing,